MicrosoftDocs/webview2-win32-reference/1-0-1905-prerelease/icorewebview2.md

             remoteObjectAsVariant.pdispVal->Release();
 ```

 In the HTML document, use the COM object using `chrome.webview.hostObjects.sample`.
+Note that `CoreWebView2.AddHostObjectToScript` only applies to the top-level document and not to frames.
+To add host objects to frames use `CoreWebView2Frame.AddHostObjectToScript`.

 ```html
         document.getElementById("getPropertyAsyncButton").addEventListener("click", async () => {